isabella232/media-analytics.en-1/help/sdk-implement/setup/setup-overview.md

 >[!IMPORTANT]
 >
->The following instructions are for the 2.x Media SDKs.
+>The following instructions apply to the 2.x Media SDKs.
 If you are implementing a 1.x version of the Media SDK, see the [1.x Media SDK Documentation](../../sdk-implement/download-sdks.md).
 For Primetime integrators, see [Primetime Media SDK Documentation](#concept_425EDB4E08BA47EABBCDE3F02742EBD8/section_tzh_llk_t2b).

 ## General Implementation Guidelines {#section_965A3B699A8248DDB9B2B3EA3CC20E41}